pralle/COVID-19-Infections-Per-Country/README.md

 * Curve fit for a specific country
 * Multi curve fit for a specific country
 * Curve fit for multiple countries
+* Option for displaying deaths per country inside the graphs

 ## Example plots